home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 sidebar_label: Configuration
 ---

-import Acceptable from '../src/_includes/unique_ids.mdx' import Unacceptable from '../src/_includes/unique_ids.mdx'
+import AcceptableUniqueIDs from '../src/_includes/unique_ids.md' import UnacceptableUniqueIDs from '../src/_includes/unique_ids.md'

 Integrations can be set up via the user interface by adding support for a config flow to create a config entry.
 Components that want to support config entries will need to define a Config Flow Handler.
 This handler will manage the creation of entries from user input, discovery or other sources (like Home Assistant OS).